QuickBooks Blog

 How Am I Taxed As The Owner Of A Single-Member LLC?

-A disregarded entity refers to a business structure similar to a sole proprietorship.
-In this, a single person owns the business and is not taxed separately.
+A single-member LLC is considered to be a disregarded entity, similar to a sole proprietorship, meaning a single person owns the business and is not taxed separately.

-It is important to note here that a single-member LLC is separate from its owner legally.
-But the single-member LLC’s profits pass through to the owner’s tax return.
+A disregarded entity is not required to file its tax return, instead the business owner reveals their business profits on their own return.
+It is important to note that while a single-member LLC is still seperate from its owner, legally speaking, the LLC's profits will pass through the owner's tax return.

-Furthermore, each state has its own tax-filing requirements for LLCs.
-You will need to go through your state’s rules to ensure that all tax-filing requirements are met.
+Each state has its own tax-filing requirements for LLCs, so you'll need to go through your state’s rules to ensure that all tax-filing requirements are met.

-Choosing to consider your LLC to be a corporation may lead to a reduction in self-employment.
-However, it may lead to other tax consequences and increased paperwork.
+Choosing to represent your LLC to be a corporation may lead to a reduction in self-employment, but it may lead to other tax consequences and increased paperwork.

 A person sitting at a desk with a laptop.